pbugnion/pascalbugnion.net/src/note-content/data-versioning.md

 ## Why do we version code?

-The primary value of code versioning is to enable experimentation and collaboration.
+We version code to enable _experimentation_ and _collaboration_.

 When a user creates a commit, they have a set of changes they're comfortable with.
 By committing, they define a fixed point to come back to when experimenting.
-It therefore allows free experimentation without endangering the existing code base.
+Versioning therefore enables experimentation without endangering the existing code base.

 Version control also enables collaboration.
-Features like branching, merging, and pull requests<Sidenote>Not strictly part of version control systems, but is ubiquitous in hosted source control systems like GitHub or Gitlab.</Sidenote> allow teams to collaborate on a single code base without treading on each other's toes.
+Features like branching, merging, and pull requests allow teams to collaborate on a single code base without treading on each other's toes.

-The main value of source control is _not_ auditability.
+The main value of source control is not auditability.
 Sure, `git blame` and `git bisect` can tell us when a regression was introduced.
 But even if those weren't available, people would still use version control for code.

 ![](./images/data-versioning-1.png)